We sign up to the Tobacco-Free Finance Pledge

 Voting on these issues ensures a company is being governed in shareholders' interests, that company management is behaving appropriately and that company risks are being managed effectively – all key to sustainable, long-term investment.

-CFSIL is currently implementing a change in its approach to proxy voting.
-It has appointed Hermes EOS to collate votes on company resolutions and to provide voting recommendations to CFSIL for most of the non-Australian listed equities held on behalf of customers.
-The change will provide customers with transparency on voting on resolutions and improve the consistency of how CFSIL is voting for most of the non-Australian equities held.
+To assist us with our proxy voting duties, CFS has appointed a third–party proxy adviser to collate votes on company resolutions and to provide voting recommendations for most of the non-Australian listed companies we invest in.
+This will enable us to provide you with transparency and improve the consistency of how CFS is voting for most of the non-Australian companies held.

 In general, we will not take a position on, or make judgement of, an ethical or socially responsible issue unless it is specific to our investment strategy.
 However, there may be some ESG risks, ethical issues and circumstances in which we believe it is appropriate to take action, whether that’s through the use of negative screens, exclusions or active engagement with our investment managers.
 These decisions are not made lightly, and before doing so, we aim to first influence company behaviour through other means.
 See our engagement and proxy voting approaches for further information.